Ivan Mažuranić: Poetry and linguistics

-In his native land, Mažuranić is above all the beloved poet of Smrt Smail-age Čengića (The Death of Smail-aga Čengić).
-This epic poem is full of memorable verses that have become embedded in the national memory of his people, who cherished it as the treasure of a "Homeric" wisdom praising such epic virtues as fortitude, fidelity, and justice.
+In his native land, Mažuranić is most well-known as the poet of Smrt Smail-age Čengića (The Death of Smail-aga Čengić).
+This epic poem contains many verses that have become embedded in the national memory of his people, who regarded it as a "Homeric", focusing on such virtues as fortitude, fidelity, and justice.

 The tale is based on an assault in Montenegro, when a petty local Muslim tyrant was killed, as an act of vendetta, in an ambush set by Montenegrins.
 Mažuranić's poetry transformed a rather prosaic act of tribal revenge into a hymn celebrating the struggle for freedom—acted out under the hostile forces of fatality.

 Following in the steps of Croatian poets like Kačić and Ivan Gundulić (his chief national influence, whose main epic Osman Mažuranić completed), Mažuranić closed the era of Romanticism and of classic epic poetry in Croatian literature.

 Mažuranić's linguistic work is remarkable for its influence.
 He co-authored the "German-Illyrian/Croatian Dictionary" with Josip Užarević in 1842.
 Mažuranić had coined words that have become commonplace in standard Croatian such as words for bank accountancy, rhinoceros, sculptor, ice-cream, market economy, high treason or metropolis.